-The penalty is £60 if paid within 21 days of receipt, rising to £120 if paid after 21 days but within 28 days.
 The payment must be paid direct to the local authority regardless of who issued the penalty notice.
 Monies are not received by the school and do not benefit the school in anyway.
 There is no right of appeal by parents against a fixed penalty notice.